-

 How do you know if you need to revise your GTM strategy?

 If any of the above mistakes hit a little close to home, those are signs you need to revisit your GTM plan.
 A huge red-flag, though, is once you've put in all the work, you've written a brilliant go-to-market plan, your product is ready or you're ready to start providing a service…but where's the fanfare?
 Where are the balloons?
-If your team isn't as excited as you are, that's a bad sign, and a sign than your GTM planning could use another look.
+If your team isn't as excited as you are, that's a bad sign, and a sign that your GTM planning could use another look.

 Whether it's a product or service, new things take time to be accepted — see the Do-Hicky 3000 example above.
 Glossing over important items, rushing to launch with an unprepared team, or worse — rushing to launch with an unprepared team that doesn't believe in the product — risks your entire message.
 How you feel when you think of your product is the exact vibe anyone representing your product needs to ooze so they can create the customer experience you've envisioned.